 Instructions

-• Pour melted butter into a shallow bowl.
-Dip both sides of each raw donut in butter, letting excess drip off.
+• Dip both sides of each raw donut in melted butter; let excess drip off.

-• While donuts cook, mix granulated sugar and cinnamon in a shallow bowl.
+• Stir sugar and cinnamon together in a shallow bowl.

 Equipment